Minnesota parents rush to create 'learning pods' for distance learning

 The schools alone cannot solve “a societal issue that reflects the systemic inequities facing underserved families,” the statement said.

-Amanda Sullivan, a professor of education leadership and school-psychology program coordinator at the University of Minnesota, said learning pods are “inherently exclusionary” and will “further harm students who have been and will continue to be marginalized” in the education system.
+Amanda Sullivan, a professor of educational psychology and school-psychology program coordinator at the University of Minnesota, said learning pods are “inherently exclusionary” and will “further harm students who have been and will continue to be marginalized” in the education system.

 Rebecca Gilgen, who is planning what she calls a microschool with a handful of other parents of first-graders in Minneapolis, said most of the families she’s connected with are in need of child care.